Optimal Hardy weights on the Euclidean lattice: Preliminaries

 is an optimal Hardy weight.
 The condition $ \sup_{x\sim y} G(x)/G(y)<\infty$ is satisfied by \eqref{E}, see Lemma~\ref{lm:basic} below, and, therefore, $ w_{G} $ is optimal in the sense of Definition~\ref{defn:optimal} whenever $ G $ is proper.

 We will make use of the facts discussed in this section as follows:

-\be{enumerate} \item We can use bounds on the Green's function and its derivatives to obtain upper and lower bounds on $w_G$ via \eqref{eq:wG}. \item We can use the optimality of the Hardy weight $w_G$ to conclude asymptotic bounds on all possible Hardy weights $w$. \e{enumerate}
+\be{enumerate} \item We can use bounds on the Green's function and its derivatives to obtain information on $w_G$ via \eqref{eq:wG}. \item We can use the optimality of the Hardy weight $w_G$ to conclude asymptotic bounds on all possible Hardy weights $w$. \e{enumerate}

-In previous works \cite{KePiPo2,KePiPo3}, this has been implemented for graphs where the Green's function is, at least asymptotically, exactly computable.
-Here we show for the first time that the Hardy weight scaling of $|x|^{-2}$ is robust in various senses for a wide class of elliptic graphs defined on $\Z^d$ whose Green's functions are no longer explicitly computable.
+In previous works \cite{KePiPo2,KePiPo3}, this has been implemented for special operators like the free Laplacian on $\mathbb Z^d$ where the Green's function is, at least asymptotically, exactly computable through the Fourier transform.
+Here we show for the first time that the Hardy weight scaling of $|x|^{-2}$ is robust in various senses for a wide class of elliptic divergence-form operators on $\Z^d$.
+For us, the Fourier transform is no longer available and other methods have to be used.